Usbac/borealis/docs/en/stdlib/os.md

 ### Get files

-`getFiles(string path): array`
+`getFiles(string path): table`

-Returns an array with all the directories and files in the given path.
+Returns a table with all the directories and files in the given path.

 If the directory path is invalid, `false` is returned.